Back Lane, Wheatley Hill, County Durham.

 LOCATED————————————The village of Wheatley Hill lies eight miles south east of the City of Durham.

 ORIGINAL SITE—————————–Farm grazing land situated next to a Quarry.

 DATE CONSTRUCTED——————–Possibly Late 1940’s for actual stadium.

 Meaning other sports may have taken place prior to the arrival of Greyhound Racing.

-FIRST MEETING—————————–Not sure regarding Inaugural meeting,but Whippet Racing was evident during the mid 1930’s, yet a 1950’s date is more accurate regarding Greyhoiund Racing.
+FIRST MEETING—————————–Not sure regarding Inaugural meeting, but Whippet Racing was evident during in 1935 or earlier, yet a 1940 date is more accurate regarding Greyhound Racing.